MrColorado35/pol_speak/README.md

 - Heroku allowed me to deploy my page for free;
 - GitHub to store my work online;
 - MongoDB to store my database there
-- Developer Tools (build-in feature of Google Chrome), that allowed me to instantly apply all the changes I intened to make and to see their effects (or lack of effect in many cases) immediately;
+- Developer Tools (build-in feature of Google Chrome), that allowed me to instantly apply all the changes I intened to make and to see their effects (or lack of effects in many cases) immediately;

 # Credits

 While creating this app, I used some external sources:
 - coolors.co to choose the colors palette
 - materialize.com to use some CSS and JavaScript.
 It was my first project with something else than bootstrap.
 Also the accordion offered by bootstrap is not as nice in my opinion, and I was unable to find side-nav (that is a feature that I really like) in there.
 - I was inspired by the Code Institute course materials, espacially the last mini-project with databases;
-- While creating the README file, I was inspired by my own README from previous project.
+- While creating the README file, I was inspired by my own README from a previous project.

 # Acknowledgement

 I would like to say thank you to my fiancee for support and her valid opinions regarding to this project.
-I'm also gratefull for all good advices from my mentor, Reuben Ferrante, including such small things like good practices about naming global variables with capital letters.
+I'm also gratefull for all the good advice from my mentor, Reuben Ferrante, including such small things like good practices about naming global variables with capital letters.
-I would also like to mention Tony O'Brien, Nick Mortimmer and Andrea Mason that were testing this app and left me some valuable feedback.
+I would also like to mention Tony O'Brien, Nick Mortimer and Andrea Mason who were testing this app and left me some valuable feedback.